 In Spring, blooms are aplenty all over the estate grounds.
 Some of the highlights of May blooms include hydrangeas, lavender and roses!
 Designed by Alice Callaway in 1950, the Ray Garden is a must-see—and aptly named for the way the beds radiate from the center!
 The 24 beds comprise the “rays” of the garden, featuring a harmonious blend of annual and perennial flowers.

 Every mom loves showing off family photos.
-Why not snap the most Insta-worthy one while you’re here?
+Why not snap an Instagram-worthy one while you’re here?
 Along the side of the famous Doc Spier’s Gathering Place in the Historic Hillside District is a hand-painted Coca-Cola mural.
 Underneath this iconic logo is the phrase, “Pure as Sunlight.”
 While this was the Coca-Cola slogan back in 1927, it aptly applies to moms too!
 The spot was once the site of an old store and sandwich shop for the historic mill village surrounding it.
 Now, it serves as more of a community gathering spot (and has been rumored to be the backdrop for a few weddings).

 From bottomless mimosas to fresh sushi, treat mom to a scrumptious meal at one of these local faves (and give her a much-needed break from cooking).